Permutation-Invariant Spectral Learning via Dyson Diffusion: Limitations of Existing Diffusion Models

 \textbf{Cost of pushing inductive bias entirely into architecture.}~One solution would be to impose the inductive bias in the learning architecture.
-This is what state-of-the-art graph diffusion models do \citep{niuPermutationInvariantGraph2020,joScorebasedGenerativeModeling2022,vignacDiGressDiscreteDenoising2022}.\\ However, using these architectures comes at a cost.~As argued in the introduction, since~$\mathrm{GI} \in \mathsf{P}$ remains unknown, we expect some limitations.
+This is what state-of-the-art graph diffusion models do \citep{niuPermutationInvariantGraph2020,joScorebasedGenerativeModeling2022,vignacDiGressDiscreteDenoising2022}.
+However, using these architectures comes at a cost.~As argued in the introduction, since~$\mathrm{GI} \in \mathsf{P}$ remains unknown, we expect some limitations.
 In the case of GNNs this compromise has been precisely characterized: GNNs cannot distinguish between the large families of so-called Weisfeiler-Leman (WL) equivalent graphs \citep{morrisWeisfeilerLemanGo2019,xuHowPowerfulAre2018}.
-For example, all $k$-regular graphs on $n$ vertices for any fixed $k\in \N$ are WL-equivalent (see \Cref{lem:wl-equivalence-regular} below and its proof in \Cref{sec:app:wl-k-reg-proof}) and therefore indistinguishable for these architectures, which may lead to hallucination.
+For example, all $k$-regular graphs on $n$ vertices for any fixed $k\in \N$ are WL-equivalent (see \Cref{lem:wl-equivalence-regular} below and its proof in App.~\ref{sec:app:wl-k-reg-proof}) and therefore indistinguishable by these architectures.
+This limitation may lead to hallucination and is also evident in the learned spectra.

-{ For every fixed $n,k \in \mathbb{N}$, all $k$-regular graphs $G \in \mc G^n$ are WL equivalent.
-Moreover, every graph $G \in \mc G^n$ that is WL equivalent to a $k$-regular graph is $k$-regular. } \begin{lemma}[WL-equivalence of $k$-regular graphs] \stateLemmaKReg \end{lemma}